 Semi-related thought, just because I need to write it down.
 In this week’s discussion of the popped AI bubble, most commenters assume that bailing out Altman will mean state control of AI.
 As usual with Shared Lies, one side says government control is good and the other says it’s bad.
 As usual with Shared Lies, the real question is upstream from the point of contention.

 Look at the 2009 bailout.
 After TARP we didn’t control the banks.
 THE BANKS CONTROLLED US.
-The government maintained ZIRP for 15 years because the investment banks wanted ZIRP.
-Bailouts are not purchases.
-Bailouts are a blackmail payment.
-Even Bush implied that the bailout was needed to silence some unspecified “foreign” investors, not to buy and improve our banks.
+The government maintained zero interest for 15 years because the investment banks wanted zero interest.
+Bailouts are blackmail payments, not purchases.
+Even Bush implied that the bailout was needed to pacify some unspecified “foreign” investors, not to buy and improve our banks.

 If we pay Altman, we will be temporarily buying silence, not owning his evil company.
 We will be openly acknowledging that he could bring down the system if he wanted to.